-We obtain an integrally open solution slightly modifying the algorithm for CFLP of~\cite{GroverGKP18,journal_grover} on the reduced set $\clirem$ of clients.
-Note that we cannot plug in the solution of ~\cite{GroverGKP18,journal_grover} as the clients in our reduced instance are not fully served.
-We preserve the extent to which the clients in $\clirem$ are served while opening the facilities integrally.
-Note that $\forall j' \in \clirem, \sum_{i \in \facilityset} \hat{x}_{ij} > 1/\ell$.
+\textbf{Step $2$: Integrally Open Solution: } A solution $<x,y,z>$ is said to be an {\em integrally open solution} if each facility is either fully opened or fully closed, that is, $\forall i \in \facilityset$, $y_i$ is $0$ or $1$.
+We obtain an integrally open solution for the problem instance with the reduced set $\clirem$ of clients.
+Recall that the clients in our reduced instance need not be fully served; however, $ \sum_{i \in \facilityset} \hat{x}_{ij} > \epsilon,\forall j \in \clirem$ .We preserve the extent to which the clients in $\clirem$ are served while opening the facilities integrally.